Disabled Chinese rights lawyer freed, vows to sue police

 Authorities forced Ni, who is wheelchair-bound, and her husband, Dong Jiqin, to stay at a hotel in 2010 after their home was demolished in 2008.
 Ni had previously called it a "black jail" -- an informal detention site such as a hotel or government guesthouse used to hold protesters and petitioners without resorting to legal procedures.

-During her trial, prosecutors alleged that Ni had "wilfully occupied" the room that she was staying in.
+During her trial, prosecutors alleged that Ni had "willfully occupied" the room that she was staying in.

 Ni said she now plans to sue the Beijing public security bureau in the Xicheng district for holding her and her husband in the hotel and cutting off the water and electricity.